vudung45/FaceRec/README.md

 ## Suggestions for Improvement:
 To keep this repo as simple as possible, I will probably have this "plug-in" in a seperate repo:

-Given the constrain of the facenet model's accuracy, there are many ways you can improve the accuracy in real world application.
+Given the constrain of the facenet model's accuracy, there are many ways you can improveaccuracy in real world application.
 One of my suggestion would be to create a tracker for each detected face on screen, then run recognition for each of them in real time.
 Then, decide who is in each tracker after some number of frames (3 - 10 frames, depending on how fast your machine is).
 Keep doing the same thing until the tracker disappears or loses track.
 Your result can look somewhat like this:

 `{"Unknown" :3, "PersonA": 1, "PersonB": 20}` ---> This tracker is tracking PersonB